 For History Buffs

-Perhaps just as iconic as its beaches, Bali’s ancient temples offer a glimpse into the culture and history of the island ― often coupled with panoramic views.
+You may be surprised to find that tourism in Bali is as much focused on ancient temples and shrines as it is white sand beaches and lush rice terraces.
+Bali’s ancient temples offer a glimpse into the culture and history of the island ― often coupled with panoramic views.
 Visit Pura Besakih in eastern Bali, the island’s largest temple complex, to experience staggering views of the surrounding rice paddies and mountains.
 Head to the southeast to visit Pura Goa Gajah, on the UNESCO World Heritage Tentative List and an important Hindu archaeological site.
 Once you’ve toured some of Bali’s many temples, be sure to check out the island’s numerous art and archaeological museums, as well.

 With its breathtaking landscape and rich culture, it’s no wonder why so many artists are drawn to Bali.
 The island’s creativity is inexhaustible, as evidenced by the lively music scene on the southern coast, and frequent art markets in Ubud.
 If you’re looking to work and collaborate while in Bali, make a visit to the island’s first coworking space where you can co-create with other like-minded creatives.
 And if you’d like to have something tangible to show for your time in Bali, you can take an Indigo textile dyeing class, learn to make traditional handmade ceramic pieces, or simply explore the island with your camera in hand!